frgerardi/LFIH0_BNS/tutorial/README.md

 4) Training of the regression neural network used for compression (ensemble of neural networks)
 5) -- optional -- performing STAN analysis, to later compare pydelfi to standard bayesian inference
 6) Run pydelfi, the structure of this procedure is inside 'modules/LFI.py'

+### References

+This work is based on pydelfi, which can be originally found at .